 Recently, one of my favorite Christian authors, Glennon Doyle Melton, announced that she had divorced her husband of 14 years and is now in a relationship with a woman.
-This, just a few months after another of my favorite authors made a similar confession after 10 years of marriage, and a few weeks after a prominent and respected Christian couple publicly affirmed their support of gay marriage.
+This, just a few months after another of my favorite authors made a similar confession after 10 years of marriage.
 My feelings about this have been mixed and Glennon’s news, in particular, hit me hard.
 Much harder than I would have expected it to and I’ve spent the last few days trying to figure out why I feel so devastated by the choices and beliefs of those I don’t know personally but have looked up to so sincerely.

 No, I think the problem for me is that I believe they are wrong*, these beautiful, witty, wonderful women who have ministered so strongly to me recently.
 And the question I ultimately found myself struggling with was: What now?
 What am I supposed to do as the church moves, ever more rapidly, to embrace a doctrine I feel is incorrect?
-How am I supposed to respond when those I love, respect and admire, are teaching these things?
+How am I supposed to respond when those I love, respect and admire, are behaving in ways I feel are wrong?
 And why is this particular issue such a divisive one?
 As I look into the heart of my reaction to Glennon’s news, it seems that there are two things that have made this issue, and those like it, unreasonably difficult for me.

 First, I think it’s because I’ve seen it as my job as a Christian to fight the “culture wars.”
 I feel an urgency to determine the “right” stance on issues such as abortion and gay marriage so that I can vote and champion laws correctly and change the opinions of others.
 But I’m beginning to understand that it’s not my job to convince anyone of what’s “right.”
 Certainly, I believe we’re called to share our views, correct and encourage one another, and I’m not saying we shouldn’t support worthy causes, but when I look at the life of Jesus I can’t help but notice that He didn’t spend a lot of time debating theology or proposing new laws.
 Instead, Jesus sought out those who were mistreated, oppressed, persecuted, condemned and forgotten, loving and serving “the least of these” everywhere He went.
 In many cases, the very reason those around Him were hurting and broken was due to the work of the religious leaders of the time and He had some revolutionary things to say about that.
 Things like: “woe to you” and “how dare you” and “you hypocrite.”
 True change on the heart-level is the work of the Holy Spirit and the rest of us do the job badly.